Donna Diamond: Other notable work

-In 2013, Donna Diamond received the BRIO Award for Drawing from the Bronx Council on the Arts.
-She contributed her art to exhibits at the Elisa Contemporary Art Gallery and the Rush Art Gallery.
+In 2013, Diamond received the BRIO Award for Drawing from the Bronx Council on the Arts.
+She contributed her art to exhibits at the Elisa Contemporary Art Gallery in the Bronx, and the Rush Art Gallery in Philadelphia.

 Diamond was also featured in a profile in The Bronx Art Exchange NYC, and in 2012, she was chosen as the subject of the Bronx Council on the Arts "Artist Spotlight".

 In 2011, she received the BRIO Award for Printmaking from the Bronx Council on the Arts, and participated in the New York Print Club's "Artists' Showcase".
 Two of her linoleum cuts were published and exhibited by Cannonball Press in 2010.
 In 2008, she received the BRIO Award for Book Arts.
 Additionally, four of her monotypes have been published in Carrier Pigeon Magazine of Fiction and Fine Art.
 Diamond is the recipient of the 2017 NYSCA/NYFA Artist Fellowship.
 Fellow artist Chris Koehler credited Donna Diamond as one of his biggest inspirations in 2021, owing to her work on Bridge to Terabithia.